 Level of knowledge or level of competency development: students must have acquired sufficient knowledge on the basis of the study components they have studied abroad or must have developed their competencies sufficiently.
 In order to be admitted to a Master's program, their knowledge level must be comparable to that of Dutch students.
 See the Regulations for Admission to Master's Programs at Eindhoven University of Technology for the way in which this is assessed.

 m.
-Bachelor's degree certificates that provide direct access to the Master's program n.
-Transitional arrangements
+Bachelor's degree certificates that provide direct access to the Master's program

-The following Bachelor's degree certificates provide direct access to the Master's program:
+The following Bachelor's degree certificates of the corresponding institutes of higher education provide direct access to the Master's degree program: